Rigidity and reconstruction in matroids of highly connected graphs: Introduction

 At first glance, the Whitney and the Lovász-Yemini properties may seem unrelated, and one might expect that little could be said about either in such a general setting.
 Nonetheless, it turns out that the two properties are, in fact, equivalent for almost all graph matroid families.
 Let us say that a graph matroid family $\MM$ is \emph{unbounded} if the rank of $\MM(K_n)$ is unbounded as a sequence of $n$, where $K_n$ denotes the complete graph on $n$ vertices.
 Our main result is the following theorem.

 \begin{theorem} An unbounded graph matroid family $\MM$ has the Whitney property if and only if it has the Lovász-Yemini property. \end{theorem}

+Let us comment on the constants achieved by our theorem.
+It is easy to show that if an unbounded graph matroid family $\MM$ has the Whitney property with some constant, then it has the Lovász-Yemini property with the same constant (\cref{lemma:whitneytoLY}).
+Hence the main content of \cref{theorem:main} is the other implication.
+In this direction, we show that if $\MM$ has the Lovász-Yemini property with constant $c$, then it has the Whitney property with constant where $t$ is a certain parameter of $\MM$ which we call its \emph{threshold}, and $K_n$ denotes the complete graph on $n$ vertices (\cref{theorem:mainprecise}).
+We do not know how tight this bound is in general.
+It is possible that $c' = c + k$ suffices for some constant $k$; perhaps for $k=2$, which would be best possible, as shown by Whitney's theorem for the graphic matroid.

-In the bounded case, this equivalence breaks down: every bounded graph matroid family has the Lovász-Yemini property (\cref{lemma:boundedLY}), but not all of them have Whitney property.
-For completeness, we give a combinatorial characterization those that have (\cref{theorem:boundedwhitney}).
+In the bounded case, the equivalence between the Lovász-Yemini and the Whitney properties breaks down: every bounded graph matroid family has the Lovász-Yemini property (\cref{lemma:boundedLY}), but not all of them have the Whitney property.
+For completeness, we give a combinatorial characterization of those that do (\cref{theorem:boundedwhitney}).

-As an application of \cref{theorem:main}, we prove that taking unions preserves the Whitney property.
+As an application of \cref{theorem:main}, we prove that taking unions preserves the Lovász-Yemini and the Whitney properties.